isaac-fs/DeWAFF/README.md

 	for example '-b 10' would indicate to run the filter ten separate times.

 	-q, --quiet: Run in quiet mode.
-Does not displays the file's and filter's information.
+Does not displays the file and filter information.

 	-h, --help: Display the program's help message.
-The long version --help shows the full program's help.
+The long version --help shows the full program's help
 ```

 The output wil be generated in the `/path/to/file` directory with the applied filter acronym as suffix `file_ACRONYM.extension`.